Pair creation by time-dependent electric fields: Analytic solutions: Abstract

 \section{Abstract}

 Exact analytical solutions are presented for the time evolution of the density of pairs produced in the QED vacuum by a uniform electric field that is adiabatically switched on starting at $-\infty$.
 Pair production is described by the Dirac-Heisenberg-Wigner function introduced before [Phys.
 Rev. D {\bf 44}, 1825 (1991)].
 The explicit solution is obtained by an extension of the method of the spinorial decomposition to deal with a time-varying electric field.
-The main result of this work is that the pair density as a function of the field strength can be expanded into a power series.
-The essential singularity present in the Schwinger formula must be, therefore, attributed to the infinitely long duration of the process of pair creation by a time-independent field or alternatively by an abrupt switching of the field.
+The main result of this work is that the pair density is an analytic function of the field strength; it can be expanded into a convergent power series.
+Therefore, the essential singularity present in the Schwinger formula is to be attributed to the infinitely long duration of the process of pair creation by a time-independent field.